Extension and expansion of PPP loans: What to know about first- and second-draw loans

 In most cases, a borrower will be considered together with its affiliates for purposes of determining eligibility.
 Affiliates are determined based on factors including (but not limited to) stock ownership, overlapping management, and identity of interest.
 Additional affiliate considerations for these PPP loans include:

-- SBA affiliation rules are waived for NAICS code 72 (Accommodation and Food services) businesses with no more than 500 employees (300 for second-draw loans); franchises that are approved on SBA’s Franchise Directory; small businesses that receive financing through the Small Business Investment Company (SBIC) program; and select news and nonprofit organizations.
-See Page 15 of the IFR for details.
+- SBA affiliation rules are waived for NAICS code 72 (Accommodation and Food services) businesses with no more than 500 employees (300 for second-draw loans); franchises that are approved on SBA’s Franchise Directory; small businesses that receive financing through the Small Business Investment Company (SBIC) program; and select news and nonprofit organizations and internet-only publishers.
+See Page 15 of the March 22 IFR for details.

 - The number of employees in determining eligibility includes employees of any foreign affiliates; however, “under no circumstances may PPP funds be used to support non-U.S. workers or operations,” the IFR notes.